-Based on the available data, terns have been observed at heights well above the rotor zone when making long-distance migratory movements toward their wintering grounds.
+Based on the available data, terns have been observed at heights well above the rotor zone when making migratory movements.
 There have been observations of what were assumed to be both roseate and common terns departing South Beach in the fall around sunset, apparently heading toward their wintering grounds, and quickly gaining altitudes of hundreds of meters (Veit and Petersen, 1993).
 Other species of terns have been observed migrating at heights above 4,270 ft (3,000 m) when migrating over land (Alerstam, 1985).
-It is likely that nighttime long-distance migration movements, if they were to cross the area of the proposed action, would occur well above the rotor zone.
-The flight height, however, would be dependent on weather conditions and the location from which the birds departed (i.e., if terns were departing from locations in Nantucket Sound their flight height would be lower than migrating terns that departed from more northern breeding locations).
+It is likely that nighttime migration movements, if they were to cross the area of the proposed action, would occur well above the rotor zone.
+The flight height, however, would be dependent on weather conditions.
 If terns were to depart in unfavorable conditions such as strong headwinds, their flight heights would likely be lower as other tern species have been observed flying close to the water's surface during strong headwinds (Alerstam, 1985).
 However, it is unlikely that flocks of staging terns would depart for migration in unfavorable weather conditions during the day, and less likely at night.
 More data would be necessary to assess tern and gull flight behavior in the area of the proposed action during a variety of weather conditions.